nhsengland/rap_intro_to_python/workshop_1/using_python_on_terminal.md

-# Using python on the terminal
+# Using Python on the Terminal

 Before we look at using python files, first we are going to use python in the terminal.